 - TCP (Transmission Control Protocol): It takes your message, breaks it into smaller packages (packets), and puts a label on each with the sender and receiver addresses.
 It ensures they all arrive in the correct order.
 If a packet goes missing, TCP politely asks for it to be sent again.

 - IP (Internet Protocol): Think of IP as the addressing system of the internet.
 Just like every house has a unique address, every device on a network has a unique IP address.
-IP makes sure your message doesn’t end up in your neighbor’s inbox!
+IP makes sure your message doesn’t end up in your neighbour’s inbox!

 Types of Data Communication